Braille Readers Are Leaders

 - Textbooks and related materials assigned as required reading by the student’s teacher or educational program.

 - Items without identifiable source information that can be checked for verification, such as author, publisher, or sponsoring organization.

 Recording Your Reading (Reading Log)

-To find the official reading log, visit the website, .
-The reading log is designed to allow the recording of 25 entries.
+Download the 2020-2021 Braille Readers Are Leaders reading log.
+The reading log is designed to allow the recording of 50 entries.
 If the contestant has more entries than that, submit multiple copies of the reading log.